What is Entrepreneurship?

 Scalable entrepreneurship means taking the business to the next level.
 These entrepreneurs have a broad vision of innovation and evolution.
 They believe that their ideas can change the business scene.
 Entrepreneurs consider scalability as an important ingredient while choosing the business model.

-Rapid growth and success of the business depends upon the most practical model that allows entrepreneur to maximize sale generation, increase profits gradually while holding the cost of production in control.
+Rapid growth and success of the business depend upon the most practical model that allows the entrepreneur to maximize sale generation, increase profits gradually while holding the cost of production in control.

-These entrepreneurships take support from venture capitalists.
-Venture capitalists are firms that support the small businesses financially for expanding their business operations.
-They take the risk of investment because they know that growth and profitability of scalable entrepreneurship is calculated.
+This entrepreneurship takes support from venture capitalists.
+Venture capitalists are firms that support small businesses financially for expanding their business operations.
+They take the risk of investment because they know that the growth and profitability of scalable entrepreneurship are calculated.

 Examples for such kind of businesses are Facebook, Instagram, online shopping etc.

 A large company can be defined as a progressive business unit.
 It has sustainability in the market.
 Large companies have the capacity of developing new products according to the changes in the demands and needs of the consumers.
 That is why they fix into the category of major types of entrepreneurship.

 Large company entrepreneurship, as explained by its name, is large in size.
 It has large number of employees and a high turnover rate.